Year

 Assessment strategy and rationale

-The assessment tasks have been explicitly created to address the identified learning outcomes for this unit (assessment of learning) and designed to allow students to learn about juvenile justice as required by professionals working in the field of criminology
+This unit has three assessments: a multiple-choice / short answer exam, a research essay, and a report.
+The assessment tasks have been explicitly created to address the identified learning outcomes for this unit (assessment of learning) and designed to allow you to learn about juvenile justice as required by professionals working in the field of criminology.

-1. Multiple-choice / short answer exam: students will be required to complete a short multiple-choice exam covering the first few weeks of course content.
+1. Online Multiple-choice / short answer exam: students will be required to complete a short multiple-choice exam covering the first few weeks of course content.
 This assessment will require students to identify key terms and meanings relating to key concepts presented in the unit.

 2. Research essay: this assessment requires students to critically evaluate one contemporary approach to policing and its impact on outcomes for crime and the community.
 The research essay will allow students to engage in the policing literature more broadly and demonstrate an understanding of policing strategies and evidence.